The Spirit of Detroit: Clothing

-The sculpture has also been involved with arts events, such as being dressed in a tuxedo in 1999 during a visit by the Three Tenors.
+Beginning in 2017, the Detroit-Wayne Joint Building Authority began to restrict statue decorations, amid concerns about damage to the sculpture.
+A $25,000 fee was instituted, intended to cover the cost of restoration after decorations are removed, including cleaning, reapplying the patina, and waxing.
+From 2017 to 2020, sports teams' decorations were only permitted after a team won a national championship; since 2020, they are permitted whenever a team is "in championship contention."

 The ceremonial naming of the section of the John C. Lodge Freeway running from Livernois to I-94 in honor of Aretha Franklin was held in front of the sculpture in 2019.
 Spirit Plaza was the site of a floral tribute, which included 3,000 roses, that commemorated Big Sean's Detroit 2 album release on September 4, 2020.

-The Spirit of Detroit represents Detroit in media and video games, such as the 2011 Chrysler 200 Super Bowl commercial, "Born of Fire", which featured rapper Eminem along with Detroit landmarks, and the 2018 video game Detroit: Become Human.

-In 2020, The Spirit of Detroit wore a blue-green shirt and a white ribbon to commemorate medical and "essential" workers during the COVID-19 pandemic.
-Two people installed the 420 square foot polyester poplin shirt and three foot ribbon.